Exact algorithms for semidefinite programs with degenerate feasible set: Algorithm

 The previous complexity bounds depend on $r$, and hold for all $r=1,\ldots,m$, and for all index subsets $\iota \subset \{1,\ldots,m\}$.
 We conclude by summing up with weight $\binom{m}{r}$, the number of subsets $\iota\subset\{1,\ldots,m\}$ of cardinality $m-r$. \end{proof}

 We note that $N$ can be bounded above by $n+2m^2$ uniformly in $r$.
 The complexity of \textsc{DegenerateSDP} given by Theorem \ref{theo:complexity} is polynomial in $n$ when $m$ is fixed.
-Moreover, for a generic perturbation matrix $B$, \cite[Prop.]{HNS2015c} allows to deduce the inequality $n \geq \binom{m-r+1}{2}$: this implies that when $n$ is fixed, then $m$ is bounded above and hence the complexity is still polynomial.
+Moreover, for a generic perturbation matrix $B$, \cite[Lem.3.1]{HNS2015c} allows to deduce the inequality $n \geq \binom{m-r+1}{2}$: this implies that when $n$ is fixed, then $m$ is bounded above and hence the complexity is again a polynomial function of the input size.